 With Medicare Supplement High Deductible Plan F for 2018, you’re responsible for all of the out of pocket costs up to your annual deductible amount.

 Once you meet your plans deductible amount, your benefits will kick in.
-The benefits are the exact same as the regular Plan F. The deductible for this plan for 2018 is $2,240.
+The benefits are the exact same as the regular Plan F. The deductible for Medicare Plan F High Deductible in 2018 is $2,240.

-Compare Rates Online for the Top 2018 Medicare Supplement Insurance Plans
+Compare Rates Online for the Top 2018 Medicare Supplement Plans

-Now that you’ve educated yourself on the top Medicare Supplement plans for 2018, the next step is to compare rates.
+Now that you’ve educated yourself on the best Medicare Supplement plans for 2018, the next step is to compare rates.

 Again, the benefits are the same regardless of what carrier you go through for each letter plan.

 What changes between carriers is the cost of each plan.
-That’s why it’s important to shop rates with all the top carriers.
+That’s why it’s important to shop rates with all the top carriers that offer 2018 Medicare Supplement plans..
 We know that shopping rates can be overwhelming, that’s were we can help.

 If your preference is to directly speak to an agent, please don’t hesitate to give us a call!